15 Profitable 3D Printing Business Ideas to Start Today

 How to start:

-- Learn 3D modeling software (Revit, SketchUp, Rhino).
+- Learn 3D modeling software like Blender or ZBrush.

 9. Gaming accessories

 The gaming industry is a fertile ground for 3D-printed accessories, with demand for personalized items like controller stands or tactical game models.
-MyMiniFactory grew from a small marketplace to a million-dollar platform by connecting thousands of designers with gamers through a vast library of printable designs.
+MyMiniFactory grew from a small marketplace to a million-dollar platform.

 Market insights: